LogtalkDotOrg/logtalk3/manuals/_sources/devtools/dead_code_scanner.rst.txt

 API documentation
 -----------------

-To consult this tool API documentation, open in a web browser the link:
+This tool API documentation is available at:

 `../../docs/library_index.html#dead-code-scanner <../../docs/library_index.html#dead-code-scanner>`__

-For sample queries, please see the `SCRIPT.txt <SCRIPT.txt>`__ file in the tool directory.
+For sample queries, please see the ``SCRIPT.txt`` file in the tool directory.

 Loading
 -------